core-wg/oscore/draft-ietf-core-object-security.md

 The following applies additionally when Observe is supported.

-The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
+The Notification Number is initialized to the Partial IV of the first successfully received notification to the registration request.
 A client receiving a notification SHALL compare the Partial IV of a verified notification with the Notification Number associated to that Observe registration.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.

 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number, then the client SHALL update the corresponding Notification Number with the received Partial IV.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.
 If the Inner Observe option is empty, then the client SHALL copy the least significant bytes of the Partial IV into the Observe option, before passing it to CoAP processing.

-If the Partial IV is less than or equal to the Notification Number, then the client SHALL stop processing the response but not cancel the observation.
+If the Partial IV is less than or equal to the Notification Number, then the client SHALL stop processing the notification but not cancel the observation.

 ## Losing Part of the Context State {#context-state}